Why is Carlos Mendoza best suited to lead Mets? Hall of Famer Darryl Strawberry answers

 Ad

-"His relationship with people is real ...
+"I think because he understands baseball and he understands people," said Strawberry.
+(7:53) "His relationship with people is real ...
 He's not a pretender.
 He has a great personality and great understanding.
 He knows how to get the best out of [the players].
 He's great with the media and doesn't put the pressure on his players."
-(8:00-8:23)

 Ad

-Strawberry reiterated Mendoza's empathy for players and the understanding when to lay off or turn on the switch when it comes to motivating them.
-So far, Mendoza's tactics have paid dividends as his squad currently sit atop the NL East and owns the best record across the majors at 21-10.
+Strawberry reiterated Mendoza's empathy for players and the understanding of when to lay off or turn on the switch when it comes to motivating them.
+So far, Mendoza's tactics have paid dividends as his squad currently sits atop the NL East and owns the best record across the majors at 21-10.

-Mets' comeback fall short against D'backs
+Mets' comeback falls short against D'backs

 Ad